Table of Contents

 If your child is going to be absent during term time, for a family event or trip, parents/caregivers must complete a ‘Student Leave form’.
 You can now do that online here: Student Leave Form

 It is important that the school is conversant with all current custody/legal issues involving students.
 Copies of all applicable court orders should be provided to the Principal.
 This information is essential to enable the school to effectively manage situations which may arise from time to time.
 Parents are responsible for ensuring the school is provided with up-to-date documents and informing of any changes in circumstances/court orders.

 Parents/Caregivers are advised that where intentional damage to equipment, furniture or buildings is caused by a student, an invoice to cover the cost of repair may be sent to the parent/caregiver.

-Dress, appearance and accessories should be comfortable and appropriate for the learning situation and school activities and not a distraction.
+Dress, appearance and accessories should be comfortable and appropriate for the learning situation and school activities.
 If the dress or appearance of a student is inappropriate, the parent/ caregiver and Principal must be informed before any formal action is taken.
 Our dress code is designed to reinforce pride in appearance, self respect, personal safety, so students can focus on learning.

 Guidelines and Procedures for Paraparaumu Beach School:

 - Students are expected to dress in a clean, tidy and comfortable manner.

 - Clothing may express the wearer’s individuality, but must not be offensive or revealing.